Fernando d'Ávalos: Biography

 When Francis I invaded Italy in 1524 d'Ávalos was appointed as lieutenant of the emperor to repel the invasion.
 The difficulties of his position were very great, for there was much discontent in the army, which was very ill-paid.
 The tenacity, patience and tact of d'Ávalos triumphed over all obstacles.
 His influence over the veteran Spanish troops and the German mercenaries kept them loyal during the long siege of Pavia.

-On 24 February 1525, he defeated and took prisoner Francis I by a brilliant attack.
+On 24 February 1525, he defeated and took prisoner Francis I by a brilliant attack in the Battle of Pavia.
 D'Ávalos' plan was remarkable for its audacity and for the skill he showed in destroying the superior French heavy cavalry by assailing them in the flank with a mixed force of harquebusiers and light horse.
+Deploying a screen of marksmen in front of his troops, he ordered them to advance keeping a continuous fire from shelter to shelter until allied pikemen could arrive to give the last push, concluding in the defeat of the French.

-It was believed that he was dissatisfied with the treatment he had received from the emperor, and Girolamo Morone, secretary to Francesco II Sforza, duke of Milan, approached him with a scheme for expelling French, Spaniards and Germans alike from Italy, and for gaining a throne for himself.
+It was believed that he was dissatisfied with the treatment he had received from the emperor, so Girolamo Morone, secretary to Francesco II Sforza, duke of Milan, approached him with a scheme for expelling French, Spaniards and Germans alike from Italy, and for gaining a throne for himself.
 D'Ávalos may have listened to the tempter, but in the act he was loyal.
 He reported the offer to Charles V and put Morone into prison.
 His health, however, had begun to give way under the strain of wounds and exposure, during late November, and he died at Milan on 3 December 1525.

+Legacy

+d'Ávalos, better known in sources as Pescara, was regarded as a pivotal figure in the history of infantry.
+Due to his prominent role in the victory at Bicocca, British historian John Fortescue credited him with laying the blueprint for European arquebusry for a century and a half afterwards.
+Fortescue suggested that Bicocca, viewed as a sequel to Cerignola, marked the first time in history that firearms were employed to their full potential.
+Fortescue also praised his tactical brilliance at Pavia, likening it to the impact English archers had at the Battle of Crécy.

+Along with his uncle-in-law Prospero Colonna, d'Ávalos is considered one of the two principal successors to the Great Captain, Gonzalo Fernández de Córdoba, in what has been called the "Hispano-Italian School" of military strategy.
+His regulations for light infantry were immediately emulated by French general Francis of Guise, though failing to produce arquebusiers as efficient as the Spanish.
+However, according to Sherer, d'Ávalos's role in modern historiography was diminished by the influence of late Protestant sources, which instead attribute his innovations to the Dutch and Swedish armies of late 16th century.